My role

 • Addiction (drug, alcohol, screen, relationship, porn, sex)

-You can also use this work for ongoing personal development and support.
+The way I work can also be used for ongoing personal development and support.

 Consultation

-Before any ongoing sessions can begin you will need to have a consultation in which, together we will explore what you bring and what you hope to gain from therapy.
-There may be some note-taking and questions around such things as relationships, family history and any major traumas in your life.
+Before any ongoing sessions can begin, a consultation is required, where together we explore what you bring and what you hope to gain from therapy.
+There may be some note-taking and questions around such things as relationships, family history, and any major traumas in your life.
 It’s also an opportunity for you to ask me any questions you might have about me and the way I work.